The String object is the most used class in the Java language.

 In Java 6, the only optimization we can perform is increasing the PermGen space during the program invocation with the MaxPermSize JVM option:

 In Java 7, we have more detailed options to examine and expand/reduce the pool size.
 Let’s see the two options for viewing the pool size:

-The default pool size is 1009.
-If we want to increase the pool size, we can use the StringTableSize JVM option:
+If we want to increase the pool size in terms of buckets, we can use the StringTableSize JVM option:

 Note that increasing the pool size will consume more memory but has the advantage of reducing the time required to insert the Strings into the table.